MBChB, BSc(Hons), PhD, FRCP(Lond)

 Consultant Physician and Specialist in Endocrinology and Diabetes at Barnet Hospital and Chase Farm Hospitals NHS Trust.

-Dr Cohen is married (to a dietitian) and has two young children (aged 3 and 6 yrs).
-He spent his childhood in Potters Bar and went to school in Elstree.
-Dr Cohen's many interests include tennis, skiing, ice-skating, music and theatre, art-house films, modern art and design, 20th century furniture and technological gadgets!
+I am married (to a dietitian) and have two young children (aged three and six years).
+I spent my childhood in Potters Bar and went to school in Elstree.
+My many interests include tennis, skiing, ice-skating, music and theatre, art-house films, modern art and design, 20th century furniture and technological gadgets!